 When I look at the five students in the class I see the future of woodworking and a solution to many of the problems our society faces.
 The headline of this post mentions the six most important woodworkers I know.
 Number six is the young man at the left of the picture.
 He graduated from the North Salem woodworking program two years ago.
 When he entered the program, he was thinking about dropping out of school.
 Instead, he graduated, now works full time as a teaching assistant in the program, and is a full-time college student pursuing a degree in education.

-These six young people, and the adults who have worked to help them have my utmost respect and admiration, and this blog post barely touches on what is happening through Dean Mattson’s woodworking program.
+These six young people, and the adults who have worked to help them have my utmost respect and admiration.
 Think about what could happen if the program at their school was available at the high school in your neighborhood, or that scary neighborhood in the bad end of your town.
 The whole story would fill a book.

 I wasn’t the only one interested in this class and these young people